Strong house price growth likely to continue for next year or more, Central Bank warns

 The mismatch between supply and demand is likely to fuel “significant house price growth” in the near to medium-term, the Central Bank has said.

+In its latest Financial Stability Review, published on Wednesday, the regulator also warned that while the outlook for the Irish economy had improved on foot of the vaccine rollout, the recovery was likely to be “bumpy and uneven” with some sectors continuing to struggle.

+The review, which assesses the risks facing the financial sector and the wider economy, said low levels of housing supply coupled with already high demand was placing upward pressure on residential property prices.

-“With existing supply constraints, a high degree of pent up demand and a recovery in the flow of mortgage credit, the conditions for significant upward momentum to house prices in the months ahead appear to exist,” the regulator said in its latest Financial Stability Review, published on Wednesday.
+“With existing supply constraints, a high degree of pent up demand and a recovery in the flow of mortgage credit, the conditions for significant upward momentum to house prices in the months ahead appear to exist,” it said.

-It said the shortage of housing in the Irish market is compounded by an acute deficit in second-hand stock for sale.
-This would keep house prices, and to a lesser extent, rents high relative to incomes, it said.
+The shortage of housing is compounded by an acute deficit in second-hand stock for sale and this will keep house prices, and to a lesser extent, rents high relative to incomes, it said.

+Central Bank governor Gabriel Makhlouf said he expected to see significant house price growth this year and next.

-“One paradox of the pandemic is that, while job losses are at a scale never seen before, the strength of economic activity in unaffected sectors combined with the level of additional savings owing to a lack of spending opportunities, precautionary behaviour and direct fiscal support, mean that there is ample scope for a liquidity-driven growth in house prices coinciding with never-seen-before economic disruption in some sectors,”Central Bank governor Gabriel Makhlouf said.
+“One paradox of the pandemic is that, while job losses are at a scale never seen before, the strength of economic activity in unaffected sectors combined with the level of additional savings owing to a lack of spending opportunities, precautionary behaviour and direct fiscal support, mean that there is ample scope for a liquidity-driven growth in house prices coinciding with never-seen-before economic disruption in some sectors,”Mr Makhlouf said.

 He was speaking as figures from the Central Statistics Office (CSO) showed house prices grew at an annual rate of 4.5 per cent in the 12 months to May, the highest level of growth recorded in nearly two-and-a-half years.